DataIntellectTech/kdb-pcap-decoder/README.md

 * len = The length, in bytes, of the data content (payload)
 * data = The data content (payload)

-All of the columns are populated from the packet data apart from time and length which is populated from the packet header.
+All of the columns are populated from the packet data apart from time and length which are populated from the packet header.